HandsOnDataViz/book/gitbook/workflow.md

 - use Atom editor to edit/upload/restructure files
 - use GitHub Desktop to commit changes to online repo dev branch, send pull request to master branch, and confirm it online

-##Why not the GitBook Editor Desktop App?
-At present, I avoid using the GitBook Editor App since this tool supports only one-way import, and in my persona experience, does not play nicely with edits made using the other methods above.
-Maybe this will change in the future.